Water Photography: What To Know & How To Nail It

 We could speak for a long time about the intricacies of underwater photography, but to keep it brief, you’ll definitely want to bring along a flash for anything within 3-4 feet.
 And remember, lots of underwater photos are taken with macro lenses.

 Water reduces color, contrast, and sharpness, so it’s important to get really, really close to your subject.
 Focus on filling the frame with your image, and shoot low, looking up at the subject.
-A school of fish from above is only so interesting after the tenth photo, so aim to get down and lookup.
+A school of fish from above is only so interesting after the tenth photo, so aim to get down and look up.

 You can also capture the imagination by shooting images that peak above the waterline, giving us a picture half underwater and half above.
 In these, it is good to find a subject with interesting features on both sides of the waterline, such as a rocky cliff plunging into crystalline waters or a duckling and its mother, with webbed feet breaking pace just beneath the surface.

 From oceans to rivers, from creeks to bubbling hot springs, water has been fascinating humans for generations.
-As we turn now to those familiar landscapes with our cameras, there are many tips and tricks which we can utilize to create stunning aquatic photographs.
-Whether you want to capture the frothy chaos of a waterfall or the calm, serene ebb and flow of the tidal pool, these tips for water photography will have you mastering the craft in little time at all.
+As we turn now to those familiar landscapes with our cameras, there are many tips and tricks that we can utilize to create stunning aquatic photographs.

 Find unique photoshoot locations on Peerspace